rohan-0100010110010100/Parameter-wrangling/README.md

 |---|---|
 | 0x64 or 100 | N/A |

-As described above the state of the registers is same in using the function
+As described above the state of the registers is same in using both functions ,thus output obtained is same.